lorinkoz/django-pgschemas/docs/troubleshooting.md

 ## Session leaking

 Configuring users in a multi-tenant application can be challenging, because the user model(s) can be installed on any schema.
-Depending on the scope of your desired authentication mechanism, you should decide whether the user app will leave in the public schema or in each of the other static or dynamic schemas.
-If you do the latter, consdier that the same user ID could be repeated in multiple schemas.
+Depending on the scope of your desired authentication mechanism, you should decide whether the user app will live in the public schema or in each of the other static or dynamic schemas.
+If you do the latter, consider that the same user ID could be repeated in multiple schemas.
 User ID is what makes authentication possible via the sessions app.
 In order to prevent session leaking, the recommended approach is to always put the user app and the session app together.
 This package will raise a warning check if the user app and the session app are found to not be together in the same schemas.

 !!!
 Tip